top of page

 Architectural Design Fees Terms:

-For Complex Projects, our prices go up from here.
-Accordingly, more complex projects will be priced out to the demands of each individual project.
+For Complex Projects, our prices go up accordingly, more complex projects will be priced out to the demands of each project.

 For Development, or Commercial projects and Private Islands see prices below as per the regulated percentage Fee schedule, regulated by the AIA and RIBA.
 American Institute of Architects and Royal Institute of Architects.